CheukHoYun/app_for_achievers/README.md

 - Aug.10 23:00: Successfully fetching data based on user input.
 Only tasks left: Format movie cards onto the page, make the shopping cart component.
 - Aug.11 01:25: Fixed a weird bug caused by "submit" typed buttons.
 - Aug.11 01:52: Component template for movie cards is done.
 Ready to do the format.
+- Aug.11 03:01: Successfully mapping movie cards to their positions.
+Time for some sleep.